-Ground ball drills are easy to vary, and are usually fun and simple for beginners.
+Ground ball drills are easy to vary and are usually fun and simple for beginners.
 The first ground ball drill that you can run with your players is very basic.
 Just have them line up about 10 yards away from you.
-Slowly roll them the ball have them scoop it up, and throw it back to you.
+Slowly roll the ball and have them scoop it up, and throw it back to you.

 The points to emphasize in any ground ball drill are:

-- bending down really low / break your back
+- bending down really low / breaking your back

 - bringing your stick to your face to protect the ball from checks

-- exploding through the ball (which means to run fast to it and powerfully through it as the ball is being scooped)
+- exploding through the ball (which means to run fast to it and power through it as the ball is being scooped)